adi-sharma14/aro-configs/README.md

 S2I is one of the build strategy to build the images using the source code only.
 Dockerfiles are not required.

-* Refer the link [HERE](https://github.com/adi-sharma14/demo-app.git)for sample web application source code.
+* Refer the link [HERE](https://github.com/adi-sharma14/demo-app.git) for sample web application source code.

 * Refer the link [HERE](https://github.com/adi-sharma14/aro-configs/tree/main/s2iapp) - these manifests are used for app deployment on ARO cluster using S2I build strategy.